Antoine-BL/Anguleux.js/README.md

 # Usage

-Include Anguleux.js and AnguleuxStyle.js in <head> tag before your code.
+Include Anguleux.js and AnguleuxStyle.js in the head tag before your code.

 # Attributes